DerGas310/maximkaGPT/README.md

 # maximkaGPT

-A project for training and chatting with a neural network based on PyTorch.
+A project for training and chatting with maximkaGPT based on PyTorch.

 # Requirements